pauljnav/pauljnav.github.io/_posts/2024-07-10-Atlassian-Doc-Format-ADF-Representation.md

 ## Atlassian Document Format (ADF)

 I work with Jira day to day and we have migrated Jira to the Atlassian cloud platform.
 While working on that, I discovered parts that worked for on-prem didn't work for cloud.
 One of those was the creation of a new jira issue using the `/issue` endpont, and it turns out that was failing was because my code was defined (by accident) with "latest" as the rest api version.
 And with api version 3 (the beta) being the latest, my new issue request failed because it was not using the Atlassian Document Format (ADF) for certain text fields.
-I have adjusted my scripts to specify version 2, and I they don't need to use ADF, but ADF is the interesting topic for this blog.
+I have adjusted my scripts to specify version 2, and they don't need to use ADF, but ADF is the interesting topic for this blog.

 ## What is AFD and what is it used for?